 - Applicants must be between the ages of 14 and 19

-- Commitment to the entire program: The summer program begins with orientation on June 30, 2015 and ends with a community lunch on August 23rd.
+- Commitment to the entire program: The program runs from July 1 – August 22, 2020.
 If you have any conflicts, please let us know in advance.

 - Attendance Policy: Eco Interns will only be granted 2 excused absences.
 If you cannot be at work on time you must call at least 24 hours in advance.
 If an emergency arises, Eco Intern must submit a written note from a doctor or teacher pertaining to the situation.